 Photographing in the Thar Desert presents its own challenges and rewards, and requires falling into step with the rhythms of this particular environment.
 On the vast desert’s horizon, the dawn light grows harsh rapidly, and remains unforgiving till dusk.
 Besides very early morning rises, this means photographing in high contrast situations for the majority of the time.

-The festival of Holi, as well as the time we spend with the tribal communities in Marwar, in particular, provides superb opportunities for photographing people in their environment, and throughout the workshops opportunities for street photography and environmental portraiture abound.
+The festival of Holi, as well as the time we spend with the tribal communities of the Marusthali, in particular, provide superb opportunities for photographing people in their environment and throughout the workshop, opportunities for street photography and environmental portraiture abound.

-As such, the workshop is ideal for photographers who enjoy adventure and diversity, and who are interested in exploring Rajasthan and the culture of the Great Indian Desert, on the occasion of its most colourful, religious festivity.
-For photographers who have already travelled to Rajasthan, the Expedition provides the opportunity to explore in depth a key element of the region’s cultural and geographical identity.
+As such, this workshop is ideal for photographers who enjoy adventure and diversity, and who are interested in exploring Rajasthan and the culture of the Great Indian Desert on the occasion of its most colourful, religious festivity.
+For photographers who are already familiar with Rajasthan, the Expedition provides the opportunity to explore a key element of the region’s cultural and geographical identity.